LINWEN607/congregate/README.md

-    reporting                               Create reporting issues, based off reporting data supplied in congregate.conf archived                                Filter out archived projects from the list of staged projects membership                              Remove inactive members from staged groups and projects on source
+    reporting                               Create reporting issues, based off reporting data supplied in congregate.conf archived                                Filter out archived projects from the list of staged projects membership                              Remove inactive members from staged groups and projects on source local                                   Use locally listed data instead of API

 Commands:
     list                                    List all projects of a source instance and save it to {CONGREGATE_PATH}/data/projects.json.